-When students return from an absence, the student must bring a written excuse signed by the parent/guardian providing the reason for the absence.
+When students return from an absence the student must bring a written excuse signed by the parent/guardian providing the reason for the absence on the day that the student returns to school.
+If a note is not turned into the office the day the student returns, it will be counted as an unexcused absence.
 Lower school students are to give their excuse note to their homeroom teacher.
 The teacher is then responsible for delivering the note to the office.
 Upper school students must bring their excuse to the office to receive an admit pass.